 Leana Wen, M.D., M.Sc., FAAEM

 Dr. Leana Wen is an emergency physician, public health leader, and patient advocate.
-A professor and DIrector of Patient-Centered Care Research at George Washington University, she the author of the best-selling book, When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests (St. Martin’s Press, January 2013).
+A professor and Director of Patient-Centered Care Research at George Washington University, she the author of the critically-acclaimed book, When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests (St. Martin’s Press, January 2013).

 When Dr. Wen was a medical student, her mother was diagnosed with metastatic breast cancer.
 As she helped her mother navigate the medical system, she experienced firsthand the disconnect between what patients need and what the healthcare system provides.
 She has since devoted her career to transforming the healthcare system through patient and provider education, consumer advocacy, and public policy reform.
 An immigrant who grew up in Compton and East Los Angeles, she is also passionately devoted to reducing disparities through public health leadership in community-based interventions.